 There’s pretty much zero chance of my kids eating roasted cauliflower or cauliflower rice but they were willing to give these a go.

-You will need a food processor to make these.
+Ideally you will need a food processor to make these tots.
 If you don’t have one you’ll need to chop the cauliflower very finely or it won’t cook through in time.